kaungMinn/Laravel-React-Point-App/README.md

 🚀 Project Name
 Overview
 This is a [Brief, compelling description of your app - e.g., "single-page application for real-time user leaderboard and analytics"].
-Built using the Laravel 11+ (latest) framework with Inertia.js for a modern, reactive frontend experience.
+Built using the Laravel 12.35.1 framework with Inertia.js for a modern, reactive frontend experience.

 This application uses SQLite as the default database engine for simple, portable development and testing.